our-little-secret/excessive_exuberance_detector/README.md

 The thinking being that a shorter message with a higher average positivity score is more overly positive than a longer message with a lower average.

+### Things I would have done with more time
+I ran out of time but given more I would have...
+1. Fix the typespecs in `ExuberanceRater`.
+You might notice they are commented out.
+I don't normally leave commented code in but in this case I thought it important to show the work.
+1. Add a number of Property Based tests to feed thousands of different string combinations through the system and reveal any issues like the ones I ended up fixing in the course of my own QA.